Twingate-Community/home-assistant-add-on/twingate-connector/README.md

 This add on installs the Twingate Connector allowing secure access to the rest of your home network.

-Check out `DOCS.md` for more information on how to get the add on up and running.
+Check out the official [Getting Started Guide]("https://www.twingate.com/docs/home-assistant-getting-started")